-The “Azerbaijan Caspian Shipping” Closed Joint-Stock Company was established by merging country’s two largest fleets – the Azerbaijan State Caspian Sea Shipping Company and the Caspian Sea Oil Fleet of the State Oil Company of Azerbaijan Republic.
+The “Azerbaijan Caspian Shipping” Closed Joint-Stock Company was established by merging the country’s two largest fleets – the Azerbaijan State Caspian Sea Shipping Company and the Caspian Sea Oil Fleet of the State Oil Company of Azerbaijan Republic.
 The merger took place in accordance with Decree No.6 of the President of the Azerbaijan Republic, dated October 22, 2013, on establishing of the “Azerbaijan Caspian Shipping” Closed Joint-Stock Company and Decree No.213, dated January 10, 2014, on organizing of the work of the “Azerbaijan Caspian Shipping” Closed Joint-Stock Company.
-Two companies were merged in order to continue fundamental structural reforms in the economy, increase domestic and international transportation in maritime industry, enhance competitiveness and transit potential of Azerbaijan and get synergies from centralized management of the state owned shipping companies.
+Two companies were merged in order to continue fundamental structural reforms in the economy, increase domestic and international transportation in the maritime industry, enhance the competitiveness and transit potential of Azerbaijan and get synergies from centralized management of the state-owned shipping companies.

-The offshore support fleet is comprised of 210 vessels: 20 crane vessels, 25 supply and tug vessels, 26 passenger ships, 2 pipelay barges, 6 firefighting vessels, 7 geological survey vessels, 2 diving support vessels, and 88 other support vessels.
+The offshore support fleet is comprised of 210 vessels: 20 crane vessels, 25 supply, and tug vessels, 26 passenger ships, 2 pipelay barges, 6 firefighting vessels, 7 geological survey vessels, 2 diving support vessels, and 88 other support vessels.

-The development of marine shipping in Azerbaijan is closely linked to emergence and enhancement of the oil industry.
+The development of marine shipping in Azerbaijan is closely linked to the emergence and enhancement of the oil industry.

 As the volume of cargo transported by sea was increasing, the number of ports on the shores of the Caspian Sea was also rising.
 New bridges, warehouses and cranes were built.
 Expansion of the fleet also enforced the establishment of ship repair facility, and in 1866, the foundation of the Mechanical Plant of “The Caucasus and Mercury” Joint-Stock Company was laid in Baku.
 In order to meet the staffing requirements of the emerging fleet, Baku Seamen classes were organized in 1881.

 In subsequent years, the company’s fleet was upgraded with new types of vessels built in Azerbaijan and abroad.
 The Caspian sailors were provided with river-sea tankers and cargo ships.
-In 1962, Baku-Turkmenbashi ferry route was put into operation based on the design by the specialists of the Design-Research and Scientific-Investigation Institute of Caspian Sea Transport (currently division of “Azerbaijan Caspian Shipping” CJSC), which was the largest in Europe at the time.
+In 1962, the Baku-Turkmenbashi ferry route was put into operation based on the design by the specialists of the Design-Research and Scientific-Investigation Institute of Caspian Sea Transport (currently division of “Azerbaijan Caspian Shipping” CJSC), which was the largest in Europe at the time.

 Since 1960, vessels of the Caspian Shipping Company started sailing to international waters via the Volga- Baltic Channel.

-Today, the “Azerbaijan Caspian Shipping” Closed Joint-Stock Company is committed to fulfilling tasks at a high level combining the maritime fleets in a single entity.
+Today, the “Azerbaijan Caspian Shipping” Closed Joint-Stock Company is committed to fulfilling tasks at a high level by combining the maritime fleets in a single entity.